cardwing/Codes-for-Lane-Detection/README.md

 - [ ] validation
 - [ ] using multiple GPUs
 - [ ] clean the codes and make them reproducible

+## Datasets

+### TuSimple

+The ground-truth labels of TuSimple testing set is now available at [TuSimple](https://github.com/TuSimple/tusimple-benchmark/issues/3).
+Please evaluate your pred.json using the labels and [this script](https://github.com/TuSimple/tusimple-benchmark/blob/master/evaluate/lane.py).

+### CULane

+The whole dataset is available at [CULane](https://xingangpan.github.io/projects/CULane.html).

 ## Others